inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

 Here I'd like to expand on this and develop why Markdown is so common, why I think it is for the best and why I think it could be useful for academics.
+T

 ## Origin and philosophy

-Scrolling down the Wikipedia page, you'll learn that Markdown was first released in 2004 by John Gruber and if you look up Markdown on the Internet, you may rapidly find the *orignal webpage* on daringfireball.net, *i.e.* https://daringfireball.net/projects/markdown/.
-There you will find a description of the original syntax and an explanation about how the conversion is made, *i.e.* the call to a [perl](https://www.perl.org/) parser `Markdown.pl` and even a small web application to try it https://daringfireball.net/projects/markdown/dingus.
+If you scroll down the Wikipedia page, you should learn that Markdown was first released in 2004 by John Gruber and you will find the URL of the *orignal webpage* on daringfireball.net, *i.e.* https://daringfireball.net/projects/markdown/.
+There you will find:

+1. details about the philosophy behind Markdown,
+1. a description of the original syntax,
+2. how the conversion is made, *i.e.* the call to a [perl](https://www.perl.org/) parser `Markdown.pl`,
+4. a small [web application](https://daringfireball.net/projects/markdown/dingus) to try Markdown.

 As [John Gruber wrote](https://daringfireball.net/projects/markdown/syntax):

 > Markdown is intended to be as easy-to-read and easy-to-write as is feasible.

 and it really is!
-Let me pick, copy and slightly modify an example from the [daringfireball](https://daringfireball.net/projects/markdown/basics) to compare the two versions:
+Let me select, copy and slightly modify an example from the [daringfireball](https://daringfireball.net/projects/markdown/basics) to compare the two versions:

 #### **Markdown version**